 Cafe La Bamba offers guests a quick-service option that is richer in appearance and more savory in taste than Universal’s other counter-service restaurants.
-Designed to be part of the USF “Hollywood Hotel” facade (a famous Hollywood landmark demolished in the 1950s), the venue was unused for many years.
-Finally in the summer of 2012 it became home to Universal’s Superstar Breakfast, and in December 2012 it resumed lunch service on a seasonal basis.
+Designed to be part of the USF “Hollywood Hotel” facade (a famous Hollywood landmark demolished in the 1950s), the venue was unused for many years; finally, in the summer of 2012, it became home to Universal’s Superstar Breakfast, and in December 2012 it resumed lunch service on a seasonal basis – until now, that is.

 Entrees are $8 to $15 per person.